NeilMadden/dialog-lang/docs/design-notes.md

 ## Lexical details
 Source files are valid Markdown/CommonMark files.
 All Dialog code is either indented or fenced as per Markdown rules.

-Dialog unapologetically uses an indentation-based syntax, like Python or Haskell.
-You can use either tabs or spaces, but cannot mix the two in a single file: doing so results in a parse-time error.
-A line can be continued by simply indenting it more than the previous line.
-Declaration blocks (described later) begin with a colon and are then followed by lines that are indented more than the starting line.
-The block finishes before the next line that is indented only as much or less than the starting line.
-For example:

 ```
 person john: